 You no longer have to wait for new episodes of Dateline or 48 Hours to get chilled to the bone!
 Now, murder stories are just a click away, and we’ve rounded up some of the best true crime podcasts so that you can get to listening ASAP.
-You’ve no doubt heard of our first choice, but the rest of these entries are just as intriguing… and, arguably, just as blood-curdling.
+You’ve no doubt heard of our first choice, but the rest of these entries are just as intriguing… and, arguably, just as blood-curdling as an episode of Forensic Files.
 The best part?
-You can stream all of these podcasts — both new and old — for free in 2018.
+You can stream all of these murder mystery podcasts — both new and old — for free in 2018.
 And once you've made it through the list, don't worry.
 If you're itching to talk to like-minded, true crime-loving people, there's even a True Crime Podcasts reddit to continue the conversation.

 We couldn’t not mention this wildly popular podcast from the producers of This American Life.
 Each Serial season digs into a different mystery: Season 1 tackled the 1999 murder of high schooler Hae Min Lee and Season 2 explored the case of Army deserter and former Taliban captive Bowe Bergdahl.